Download This Sample

 Marilyn Monroe Worksheets

-This bundle contains 11 ready-to-use Marilyn Monroe Worksheets that are perfect for students who want to learn more about Marilyn Monroe, who was an American actress and model.
-She was born on June 1, 1926, in Los Angeles, California.
-Marilyn became one of the popular icons in America famous for her top grossing films and signature blond hair.
+This is a fantastic bundle which includes everything you need to know about Marilyn Monroe across 20 in-depth pages.
+These are ready-to-use Marilyn Monroe worksheets that are perfect for teaching students about Norma Jeane Mortenson, famously known as Marilyn Monroe, who was an American actress and model that became one of the most popular icons in America.
+She was famous for her top grossing films and signature blond hair.

 - Marilyn Monroe Facts